-In Unigine, materials are organized in hierarchy, like nodes, but are completely independent from the node hierarchy.
+In UNIGINE, materials are organized into a hierarchy, like nodes, but are completely independent from the node hierarchy.

 A parent material passes its properties to the inherited material so that they can be overridden.

 Materials hierarchy is based on GUIDs.
-For base and manual materials, they are generated at run time by using their names stored in materials files.
+For base and manual materials, GUIDs are generated at run time by using their names stored in materials files.
 As for user materials, they are also generated at run time on materials' creation and stored in the *.mat files.
-However, in materials files, references to materials can be name-based or GUID-based.
+However in materials files, references to materials can be name-based or GUID-based.

 The left material ball is rendered using one of the built-in base materials.
 The right material ball inherits its material from that base and simply changes 2 textures (the albedo and normal textures).
 There is no need to set other properties, as they are inherited.
 However, if necessary, you may change any property, just like we've changed the texture for the material ball.

-All material properties (except shaders) can easily be overridden in UnigineEditor.
-However, if you need to extend the set of existing properties or override shaders, you need to create a custom material.
-In this case, refer also to the Materials Files section, as it contains a thorough description of material declarations in XML.
+All material properties (except shaders) can be easily overridden in UnigineEditor.
+However, if you need to extend a set of existing properties or override shaders, you need to create a custom material.
+In this case also check the Materials Files section for a detailed description of material declarations in XML.

-For the object to be correctly integrated into the world, defining its position, inherent characteristics and outside appearance will be insufficient.
+Just defining the object's position, inherent characteristics, and outside appearance is not enough to integrate the object into the world correctly.
 Properties specify the way the object will behave and interact with other objects and the scene environment.

-You can define conditions, based on which parameters of the property become available/unavailable in the UnigineEditor.
+You can define conditions for parameters of the property to be available/unavailable in UnigineEditor.

 - Manual properties implemented and modified manually by programmers.
 A manual property at the top of the hierarchy is called a base property.
-There are 2 built-in read-only base properties: node_base and surface_base.
+There are two built-in read-only base properties: node_base and surface_base.

 - User properties inherited from the manual ones and adjusted via the UnigineEditor by 3D artists.

-Thus, properties make the nodes comply with the game/application logic.
+Thus, properties make nodes follow the game/application logic.

 To assign a property, use one of the available ways.

-Properties in UNIGINE, just like materials, are organized in their own independent hierarchy.
+Properties in UNIGINE, just like materials, are organized into their own independent hierarchy.
 This hierarchy is formed by inheriting one property from another.
-A parent property passes all its parameters to its children so that they can be overridden, much like in object-oriented programming.
+A parent property passes all its parameters to its children so that they can be overridden, much like in the object-oriented programming.

-Propeties hierarchy is based on GUIDs: all properties are referred to using GUIDs, even base and manual ones (the GUIDs for such properties are generated at run time and are uniquely determined by their names).
-However, only user properties store their GUIDs explicitly: a GUID is generated automatically on user property creation and is written to the corresponding *.prop file.
+The Properties hierarchy is based on GUIDs: all properties are referred to using GUIDs, even the base and manual ones (the GUIDs for such properties are generated at run time and are uniquely determined by their names).
+However, only user properties store their GUIDs explicitly: a GUID is generated automatically at the user property creation and is written to the corresponding *.prop file.